Timendus/3d-vipr-maze/README.md

-I wrote a [slightly more complicated version](experiments/random-mazes.8o) of the maze generator, that should give more interesting mazes, but that turned out to be too large to fit.
+I wrote a [slightly more complicated version](experiments/random-mazes.8o) of the maze generator, that should give more interesting mazes, but that turned out to be too large to fit and didn't result in significantly different mazes.
 So instead I opted to increase the size of the generated mazes a bit to fill up some more of the remaining space and make the mazes more interesting that way.

 And with that, we have a working and playable 2.5D game!
 With 21 bytes left to spare on the Cosmac VIP and 29 bytes free on SCHIP 🎉

 ![3D VIP'r Maze with randomly generated mazes](random-maze.gif)

 ### Thanks for reading this far! 😉

+Pointers for future me if I ever need more space:

+ * I don't think I have fixed the decision tree after making the wall boundaries fall on 8-pixel boundaries.
+So there's probably duplicate pointers and useless nodes in there.
+ * It's probably possible to halve the pointers too.
+The offset from an image in the left set to the same image in the right set should be a fixed offset.
+ * There is some slight code duplication in map-management.8o

+All in all this can maybe save another ~150 bytes or so.